kw7oe/kw7oe.github.io/content/posts/useful-date-functions-to-know-in-postgresql-during-aggregation.md

 | 712         | 2020-01-02 | Thu   |

-We are using the template patterns of `Dy` here which formatted the date to the day name such as Mon, Tue, Wed.
+We are using the template patterns of `Dy` here which formatted the date to the day name such as Mon, Tue, Wed _(For the full list of patterns available, refer to the [here][1])_.

 But, be aware of this approach when we use `ORDER BY` with `to_char` that return alphabet instead of integer in string.
-For example, let say we want to group by month and sum the steps count, we would do something like this:
+For example, let say we want to group by month and sum the steps count, we might do something like this:

 ```sql
 SELECT sum(count) as total_count,